ercanbeyen/exam-management-system/README.md

 - Gateway: 8080

 ### Requirements
-- User must log in to use the application.
+- To use the application, user must register and then log in.
-- Exam registration should include school, classroom, date, time and candidate information.
+- Exam registration must include the exam location, time, and candidate information.
+- The exam result should include the score obtained, the time it will be announced, and registration information.

 ### Tech Stack
 ---